babygang-c64/BygShellV2/README.md

 CHARS displays a character set map by default
 You can display a colour palette with the C option
+You can also display PETSCII control chars with P option

 ![Char map](images/Chars.png)
 ![Colorr map](images/CharsC.png)